haltu/muuri/README.md

 ### hideEnd

-Triggered after `grid.hide()` is called, after the items are hidden (with or without animation).
+Triggered after `grid.hide()` is called, after the items are hidden.

 **Arguments**

 * **items** &nbsp;&mdash;&nbsp; *array*
   * The items that were succesfully hidden without interruptions.
+If you, for example, call `grid.show()` to some of the items that are currently being hidden, those items will be omitted from this argument.

 ```javascript
 grid.on('hideEnd', function (items) {